 How often does Tower Bridge lift?

 Within the past year, the bridge opened 777 times, which usually is two times a day.
 Some people might think this number is high.
 Yet, it’s good to know that in 1894 used to open 17 times a day.
 But currently, the number of Tower Bridge opening was reduced to two times a day.
 Now that you have read some interesting facts, why not head over to the new Tower Bridge Exhibition?
 It’s the Historic Bridge House Estates.
 Discover the history and organisation that administered the whole construction of the bridge centuries ago.
 Also, you can head over to Tower Hill on the northwest side of the Tower of London.
 Explore the history and Tower Hill Memorial in Trinity Square Gardens.

 How much does it cost to visit Tower Bridge?

-There are loads of things to see at the Tower Bridge London such as the high-level walkways, exhibitions, and a glass floor.
-The Tower Bridge opening times is 10 am to 5:30 pm daily.
+There are many things to see at Tower Bridge in London.
+Such as the high-level walkways, exhibitions, and a glass floor.
+The Tower Bridge opening times are 10 am to 5:30 pm daily.
 The Tower Bridge tickets included advanced tickets you can book online and receive a discount on the standard price.
 You can save on purchasing Family Tickets and Joint Family Tickets to enter the Tower Bridge and Monument.
-Tickets vary in price and starts from £7.40 and up depending on the voucher you buy.
+Tickets vary in price and start from £7.40 and up depending on the voucher you buy.